sheltermanager/asm3/doc/manual/accounts.rst

-When you add a new payment to the system, ASM will automatically create a matching transaction, taking the money from the payment type nominal account and moving it to the account of your choice (see *Settings->Options->Accounts* where this account can specified).
+When you add a new payment to the system, ASM will automatically create a matching transaction, taking the money from the payment type nominal account and moving it to the account of your choice (see :menuselection:`Settings --> Options --> Accounts` where this account can specified).
 The default destination account for payments is the first bank account listed if you do not change it.

 Reporting
 ---------

 ASM does not include accounting reports by default.
-Instead, you can install them under Settings->Reports from sheltermanager.com.You will find the standard Balance Sheet and Profit and Loss reports for the accounting system.
+Instead, you can install them under :menuselection:`Settings --> Reports` from sheltermanager.com.You will find the standard Balance Sheet and Profit and Loss reports for the accounting system.